pocco81/true-zen.nvim/README.md

 ```

 # 🤖 Usage (commands)
-All the commands follow the *camel casing* naming convention and have the `TZ` prefix so that it's easy to remember that they are part of the TrueZen.nvim plugin.
+All the commands follow the *camel casing* naming convention and have the `TZ` prefix so that it's easy to remember that they are part of this plugin.
 These are all of them:

 ## Default
 - `:TZMinimalist` toggles Minimalist mode.
 Activates/deactivates NeoVim's UI components from the left, bottom and top of NeoVim on all the buffers you enter in the current session.
-- `:TZFocus` toggle focus mode.
-Focus mode maximizes the current window.
-It has two defferent focusing methods too!
-Due to the fact that there is no way to check whether a window is maximized or not, it compares different factors in order to determine it; that's why it has the `margin_of_error` setting.
+- `:TZFocus` toggles Focus mode.
+Maximizes/minimizes the current window.
 - `:TZAtaraxis` toggles Ataraxis mode.
 Ataraxis is kind of a "super extension" of Minimalist mode that uses it for deactivating UI components, however, it also provides padding to all buffers in the current session + makes use of the different integrations.
 Furthermore, you could also set values for the padding of the left (`l`), right (`r`), top (`t`), and bottom (`b`) of the Ataraxis instance you are about to spawn.
 This values are optional and when given their equivalent from the config is ignored.
 They should be separated by spaces and the format they should have is: `<(l)eft/(r)ight>/(t)op/(b)ottom<number_of_cells>`.
 Here is an example:

 ```